eliotcochrane/eliotcochrane.github.io/_posts/2023-11-01-snow-nihongo.md

 ### Getting Around

 Most of the time there will be a readily accessible map or Google Translate is just a tap away.
-But many ski areas are also out of cell range, so having a few basic phrases to get where you want to go is helpful too.
+But many ski areas are also out of cell range, so having a few basic phrases to get around is helpful too.

 | English | Romanization | Japanese |
 | :-----: | :----------: | :------: |